 15. What should you do if the patient cannot be mechanically or manually ventilated?

 In this case, it likely means that an obstruction is present.
 Therefore, you can try passing a suction catheter through the tube.
-If it will not pass, it confirms an obstruction.
-This means that you must deflate the cuff, remove the tube, and begin delivering manual breaths until reintubation can occur.
+If it does not pass, this confirms an obstruction, which means that you must deflate the cuff, remove the tube, and begin delivering manual breaths until reintubation occurs.

 16. What risks are associated with the delivery of positive pressure?